inedumozey/switcher/README.md

 `npm i switcher`

 ## Usage
-Recieves 3 props;
+Receives 3 props;
 * value: which can either be true or false to toggle the switch.
-A click event can be maden on a wrapper of the Switch component to switch between true and false
+A click event can be made on a wrapper that wraps the Switch component to switch between true and false
 * thumbColor: color of the thumb
 * tractColor: color 0f the tract